RobertARandolph/AdmiralBumbleBee.com/DAW-Wants.md

 I, like most people, enjoy having various flavours of these types of effects.
 I'll be focusing on a general-use product of each type that I'd be happy using if it was my only option.

+## All effects

+* Fast fade on bypass.

 ## EQ

+* At least 3 bell bands.
+* High pass
+  * Variable slope.
+* Low pass
+  * Variable slope.
+* Smoothed filter automation.
+* Type in filter values (level and frequency)
+* Logarithmic graphical view with:
+  * Spectrogram view.
+    * With matching piano graphic.
+  * Line graph.
+* Output level.

 ## Compressor

+* Variable attack/release shapes.
+  * Or common topology emulations.
+* If ratio is available, scaled with 1:1 at minimum value, 4:1 at 50% and 10:1 at 100%.
+* Input level.
+* Output level.

 ## Expander

+* Variable attack/release shapes
+  * Or common topology emulations.
+* Ratio.
+  * Scaled with 1:1 at minimum value, 4:1 at 50% and 10:1 at 100%.
+* Input level.
+* Output level.

 ## Reverb

+* Pre-delay is accurate to the apex of next stage of reflections.
+* Pre-delay in tempo.
+* Pre-delay in milliseconds.
+* Independent control of Early/Late Reflection parameters.

 ## Delay

+Undecided.
+I like complex delays, so I need to trim my preferences down before filling this section.